OGS-Digital-Service/accessibility-reporting/audit results/ACSF/event-cards/manual-testing.md

     The Michigan Street Baptist Church, 511 Michigan Ave., Buffalo, NY 14203
 </div>
 ```
-> this example has the entire location set as one string of inner text that reads out, parsed correctly by the screen reading cadence.
+> this example has the entire location set as one string of inner text that reads out parsed correctly by the screen reading cadence.

+### Recommendations
+1. Consider rendering the location as a single string of inner text inside one DOM element for readability